srishtybhu/FirstRepo/README.md

 # FirstRepo
-This is my first git repository
+This is my first git repository.
+Author Srishty